 The new school year is coming up fast, and parents and students are getting ready to embark on new adventures and experiences.
 But this is also a reminder to parents that good eyesight is possibly the most important school supply your child may not have.
-A good education for children doesn’t just mean good schools, good teachers, and good friends.
+A good education for children doesn't just mean good schools, good teachers, and good friends.
 Good vision is just as important.
-Dr. Carla Teich of Ft.
-Lauderdale Eye Associates in Ft.
-Lauderdale, FL explains, “Your child’s eyes are his/her gateway into the world of learning.
+The eye doctors of Ft.
+Lauderdale Eye Associates in Florida explain, “Your child’s eyes are his/her gateway into the world of learning.
 When your child’s vision is not functioning properly, learning and participation in recreational activities will suffer.
 Children are not likely to recognize vision problems or report them, and, therefore, for the responsibility of parents and teachers to recognize signs of visual problems in their children.”

 There is a basic set of vision skills that are needed for school.
 The first is near vision.
 This is the ability to see clearly at a distance of about 10-13 inches.
 This is obviously important for reading, writing and close work at your child’s desk.
 Distance vision, the ability to see clearly and comfortably beyond arm’s reach, is also important in order to see the board in the classroom, and Binocular coordination, or the ability to use both eyes together, is important for extra-curricular activities.
 Both are vision skills needed to be successful in school.
 Additionally, focusing skills, peripheral awareness, and eye-hand coordination are also important.
 As a parent, it is your job to be alert for symptoms that may indicate your child has a vision or visual processing problem.
 A few examples of common conditions that may affect your child's ability to learn are below: